 In each of the above, procedures for ongoing monitoring will be put in place by the responsible manager.

-Following investigation, if it is found that the complaint of harassment/bullying was false or malicious then the complainant may be dealt with under the Greenhead College Disciplinary Procedure.
+Following investigation, if it is found that the complaint of bullying or harassment was false or malicious then the complainant may be dealt with under the Greenhead College Disciplinary Procedure.

 11.4 Appeals Process